 Lord Northcliffe continued his attacks on Lord Kitchener and when he heard he had been killed he remarked: "The British Empire has just had the greatest stroke of luck in its history."
 After the death of Kitchener he concentrated on having Herbert Asquith removed.
 Not only did he criticise Asquith as a man of inaction but claimed that Germany was afraid that David Lloyd George would become prime minister.

-When Asquith resigned in December, 1916, the new prime minister, David Lloyd George decided that it was be safer to have Northcliffe in his government.
+When Asquith resigned in December, 1916, the new prime minister decided that it was be safer to have Northcliffe in his government.
 However, Northcliffe refused an offer of a place in Lloyd George's cabinet as he knew it would undermine his ability to criticise the government.

-Although David Lloyd George offered Lord Northcliffe a cabinet position he disliked the man intensely.
+Lloyd George had offered Northcliffe a cabinet position because he was scared that he would use the Daily Mail to bring down his government.
 In a confidential letter to his Parliamentary Private Secretary he wrote at the time he claimed that: "Northcliffe is one of the biggest intriguers and most unscrupulous people in the country."

 After the war Northcliffe retained his interest in new technology.
 He began a campaign to promote wireless communication by arranging for the Daily Mail to sponsor the world's first wireless concert.
 In an editorial Northcliffe argued: "Once before the Daily Mail stirred the national imagination to realise the vital importance of flying.
 It has now taken the lead in private wireless experiments with the object of cultivating national receptivity for the new science and of bringing minds in train for achievements to come."